-Zulu is more properly referred to as isiZulu.
-It is part of the Nguni subgroup of the Bantu languages, which are part of the larger Niger-Congo language family.
-Zulu is one of the 11 official languages of South Africa, where the majority of its speakers can be found.
+Zulu is part of the Nguni subgroup of the Bantu languages, which belong to the larger Niger-Congo language family.
+It is one of the 11 official languages of South Africa, where the majority of its speakers can be found.

 The Zulu Alphabet and Zulu Pronunciation

-Zulu is written in a version of the Latin alphabet which was adapted to the Zulu language in the early nineteenth century.
+Zulu is written in a version of the Latin alphabet which was adapted to the language in the early nineteenth century.
 Many Zulu letters sound approximately like their equivalents in English, while others are less similar.
-English speakers who want to learn Zulu should be particularly aware of certain letter combinations which are used to represent special sounds, such as tsh representing the sound of ch in English.
+English speakers who want to learn Zulu should be particularly aware of certain letter combinations which are used to represent special sounds.
+For example, tsh represents a sound like ch in English.
 Zulu is also a tonal language, although the tones are not indicated in writing.

-Another notable feature of Zulu is the click sounds, represented by the letters c, q, and x in the Zulu alphabet.
+Another notable feature of Zulu is the use of click sounds, represented by the letters c, q, and x in the Zulu alphabet.
 These sounds are not merely decorations or effects; they are actual consonants that are used in words in the same way as any other letter.
 Also note that each type of click is a different sound.
 To a Zulu speaker, the clicks are as different as, for example, the sounds of the letters t and d in English.
-Clicks are a common feature in Bantu languages, although Zulu has fewer clicks than some of the other members of its language family.
+Clicks are common in Bantu languages, although Zulu has fewer of them than some members of its language family.